YouMightNotNeedKubernetes/etcd/README.md

 ## How it works

-etcd is a consistent distributed key-value store.
-Mainly used as a separate coordination service, in distributed systems.
-And designed to hold small amounts of data that can fit entirely in memory.
+The etcd cluster is deployed as a Docker Swarm service.
+Its leverages the `etcd_area_lan` network for forming the cluster.

 ### What is failure tolerance?